The Best Business in the World

 Compare this with Forex trading - the moment you realize a trade isn’t working out, you have the option to cut it immediately without penalty or delay.

-The same goes for valuable opportunities that suddenly appear.
+The same goes for valuable trading opportunities that suddenly appear.

-In a normal business, you might take weeks or months to restructure operations in order to take advantage of new opportunities that show up.
-By then, however, the opportunity might be over.
+In a normal business, it'll probably take you months to restructure operations in order to take advantage of new opportunities.
+By then, those opportunities might have passed you by.

-With Forex trading, there's no lag to capitalizing on such opportunities - you can immediatelyadjust your trading approach to take advantage of them as they occur.
+With Forex trading, there's no time lag to capitalizing on opportunities - you can take immediate action the moment they show up.

-Imagine you own a small graphic design business.
+Imagine you own a small graphic design agency.
 After 3 years of hard work you are ready to expand to a second office.